MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-reports-in-the-mobile-apps.md

 Read about how to [add drill-through in Power BI Desktop](../../desktop-drillthrough.md).

    > [!IMPORTANT]
-   > Drill in matrix and table visuals is enabled in the app through a cell value only and not by column and row headers.
+   > In Power BI Mobile app, drill in matrix and table visuals is enabled through a cell value only, and not by column and row headers.